Te Pae Maharahara

 Matariki / Pūanga - The Māori New Year

-Matariki (locally Pūanga) constellations rise in mid winter-late Juned marking the Māori New Year, as days now grow longer.
-Pūanga is a time to remember loved ones who have passed in the previous year and the time to plant trees..
+The Matariki constellation rises in mid winter (locally the Pūanga star is used) and marks the Māori New Year.
+From this point the days grow longer.
+Matariki/Pūanga is a time to remember loved ones who have passed in the previous year.
+A time to come together, celebrate and to plant trees.

-The Mauri stone was installed at Pūanga 2022 with the also māra being given it’s name Te Pae Maharahara. and opened with a blessing.
-We worked hard as a team to prepare the ground, laying cardboard and tree mulch to suppress weeds and build soil, and recycling old fencing to construct seating and donated tree trunks and a milled slab as an outdoor learning area.
+At Pūanga 2022 the Mauri stone was installed and the māra given it’s name Te Pae Maharahara with a blessing.
+Together we planted trees.
+We worked hard as a team in the weeks before to prepare the ground.
+Laying cardboard and tree mulch to suppress weeds and build soil.
+We recycled old fencing to construct seating and turned donated tree trunks and a slab into a beautiful table and seating in a sheltered outdoor learning area.

 Next